BinanceAPItest/Delivery_Contract_API/source/index.html.md

   "timeInForce": "GTC",
   "type": "MARKET",
   "side": "SELL",
-  "marginBuyBorrowAmount": 5,       // 下单后没有发生借款则不返回该字段
-  "marginBuyBorrowAsset": "BTC",    // 下单后没有发生借款则不返回该字段 "fills": [
+  "marginBuyBorrowAmount": 5,       // will not returen if no margin trade happens "marginBuyBorrowAsset": "BTC",    // will not returen if no margin trade happens "fills": [
     {
       "price": "4000.00000000",